WolfgangBischoff/Ceres/Documents/Notes.md

 # Ideas
 ##Basemechanics
-### Transform your Transporter to better place to live
+### Transform your Transporter to a better place to live
-* Build Support Infrastructure (predefinded place or semi free)
+* Build and maintain Support Infrastructure (predefinded place or semi free)
+* gather resources on Ceres or asteriods => Random Encounters with hazards or enemies
+* Infrastructure for Daily needs like Sleep, Food, Air, Entertainment
+* Find new People for the ship, maybe moral dillema (bad skills vs good, Laster)

+###Ceres
+* board time and ceres time are different, ceres night/day changes world
+* You are a criminal, stay undetected during operations
+* public areas / maintenance areas / Work areas / forgotten areas to trade/harvest/scavenge/sabotage
+    * Propaganda actions increase revSpirit
+    * Once revSpirit Threshold is reached you can go to another area/ world changes
+    * Bonus for good service in an area, endgame if all areas are maintained
     * Maintain Service by inputs to increase revolutionary spirit
-* Propaganda actions also increase revSpirit
-* Once revSpirit Threshold is reached you can go to another area
-* Delegate mtx to other people
-* Bonus for good service in an area, endgame if all areas are maintained

 ###Work for companies
 * destroy them from inside (Tagelöhner) and get resources